Rhythm and Routine

-The mornings are structured to allow children to take joy in big free movements at various times and to enjoy sitting quietly at others.
-The children quickly become familiar with the shape of the day.
-The teachers create a predictable routine, where children know what is next and relax into each activity.
-Each day follows the familiar pattern, beginning with a play outside in the warmer months and inside in the colder months, which the children love.
+The days are structured to allow tamariki to take joy in big free movements at various times and to enjoy sitting quietly at others.
+Tamariki quickly become familiar with the rhythm of the day.
+Kaikao create a predictable routine, where tamariki know what will happen next and relax into each activity.
+Tamariki enjoy spending time indoors as well as outdoors every day and in every weather.
 The movement and fresh air satisfy their need to be energetic and run, allowing them to relax and become absorbed in stories and play when they move indoors.

 Food